Alcohol Still One of The Nation’s Deadliest DrugsAlyssa

 Start Setting a Better Example by Seeking Help

-Behavioral Health of the Palm Beaches will guide you through each step of the process, from a medically administered alcohol detox all the way to a year’s worth of aftercare services.
-Contact us today at 888-432-2467 to learn more about our treatments, family-themed therapies and nationally recognized facilities.
+Our behavioral health center in Palm Beach will guide you through each step of the process, from a medically administered detox all the way to a year’s worth of aftercare services.
+Contact us today at 561-220-3981 to learn more about our treatments, family-themed therapies and nationally recognized facilities.